 - Potential bear market protection -- as stock prices fall, investors can buy more shares with reinvested dividends.

-Flickinger & Bauchmann Inc. brings 35 years of assisting clients in creating, building, and sustaining wealth over time.
+We bring over 35 years of experience in assisting clients in creating, building, and sustaining wealth over time.
 We've provided the most personal service available, thus earning a reputation for excellence in our industry.
 We work for you in creating your financial security.
 Our investment philosophy makes you an owner in world class companies.

 Our Company is based on the principle that education and understanding of your current financial situation is vital to make successful prudent decisions.
 For a free portfolio analysis, give us a call today at (619) 741-5735.